 In joining the department, you will belong to a dynamic postgraduate community.
 Our students are invited to attend both the department's research seminar series and the postgraduate work-in-progress series.

 Postgraduate coursework students are guided in their program by the Postgraduate Coursework Convenor.
-You should discuss which degree is most appropriate for you.
-This is your opportunity to discuss what kinds of units might be appropriate, including whether or not to include dissertation units (a 500 word proposal will be needed before you enrol in Dissertation Part 1) or participate in the Department's internship program.
+This is your opportunity to discuss what kinds of units might be appropriate, including advice on the capstone pathway that will best suit your needs.
+Options include dissertation units (a 500 word proposal will be needed before you enrol in Dissertation Part 1), a smaller research project, or an internship.

 Dr Anthea Taylor